Cakeyan/SoPhy_Evaluation/rope.md

 **00924**

-How many green objects are there in the video?
+How many fixed points are there in the video?

 **00925**

-How many hollow pulleys are there in the video?
+How many pink objects are there in the video?

 **00926**

+If the red sphere were much lighter, which of the following would happen?

+A. The orange pulley would move up

+B. The white pulley would move down

+C. The gray pulley would not move

+D. The gray pulley would rotate clockwise

+**00927**

 If we want the red sphere to move up, what can we do?